 They might be tired, frustrated, and have been bounced from caseworker to caseworker, which isn’t easy for them.
 If you want to win their respect, one great thing to do is treat patients like humans.

-You’re sure to get tired and frustrated yourself, as being a caseworker can sometimes be a thankless job.
+You’re sure to get tired and frustrated yourself, as a caseworker can sometimes be a thankless job.
 But if you treat everyone with kindness, care, respect, and patience, it can make the job much easier.

 Improve Your Medical Case Management Practices With These Tips

 Whether you’re new to the job or just looking to improve your skills, these medical case management tips are sure to save you time and win your praise from colleagues!